• Share this on:

 Tips:

-• Identify who the biggest importers of your product are in selected large or fast-growing markets.
+• Identify the biggest importers of your product in selected large or fast-growing European markets.

-• Be prepared to face strong competition if you are an exporter of types of canned fruits and vegetables that are also grown in Europe.
-However, you can learn from developing countries which have found ways to enter the European market with new products.
-Good examples are South Africa with the export of canned apricots, the Philippines with fruit cocktails, China with fruit cocktails, peaches, pears, beans and mandarins and Thailand with sweetcorn.
+• Be prepared to face strong competition if you export canned fruits and vegetables that are grown in Europe.
+However, you can learn from developing countries that have entered the European market, such as South Africa (canned apricots), the Philippines (fruit cocktails), China (fruit cocktails, peaches, pears, beans and mandarins) and Thailand (sweetcorn).

 Which companies are you competing with?